MicrosoftDocs/azure-devops-docs/docs/reference/tfs-ps-sync/sync-ps-tfs.md

 <b>TFS 2017 | [TFS 2015 | TFS 2013](synchronize-tfs-project-server.md)</b>

 > [!IMPORTANT]
 > TFS 2017 and later versions no longer support native integration with Office Project Server.
-If you're working with an on-premises TFS 2015 or TFS 2013, see [Synchronize TFS with Project Server](synchronize-tfs-project-server.md).
+If you work with on-premises TFS 2015 or TFS 2013, see [Synchronize TFS with Project Server](synchronize-tfs-project-server.md).

-If you are on a prior version of Team Foundation Server with the native integration installed and configured, the native integration will no longer work once you upgrade to TFS 2017 or later version.
+If you're using an earlier version of Team Foundation Server and native integration is installed and configured, native integration won't work after you upgrade to TFS 2017 or a later version.

-For more information on why we no longer support this integration, read this blog post, [Microsoft discontinuing Project Server/TFS Integration.
+For more information about why we no longer support this integration, read the blog post [Microsoft discontinuing Project Server/TFS Integration.
 Partner to provide solution](https://go.microsoft.com/fwlink/?LinkID=823693).

 ## Synchronization support for TFS 2017 and Project Server

-If you are on TFS 2017 and want to integrate with Microsoft Project Server, you can do so by working with one of the following partners and their solutions.
+If you use TFS 2017 and want to integrate with Microsoft Project Server, you can do so by working with one of the following partners and their solutions.

 <br/>
 <a id="Project-Connect-from-Tivitie" />